zoltantoth0409/liferay-portal/modules/test/poshi-runner/poshi-runner/src/main/java/com/liferay/poshi/runner/elements/README.markdown

 ##### Not
 This operator returns true when the condition it evaluates is false.

-The current syntax requires the condition to be wrapped in parenthesis and prepend by `!`.
+The current syntax requires the condition to be wrapped in parenthesis and prepended by `!`.

 Please note that the `!=` operator is not currently supported.